-At its meeting today, the RBA Board decided to lower the cash rate by 25 basis points to 2.0 per cent.
+At its meeting today, the RBA Board decided to lower the cash rate to 1.75 per cent.

 Statement by RBA’s Glenn Stevens:

 The global economy is continuing to grow, though at a slightly lower pace than earlier expected, with forecasts having been revised down a little further recently.
 While several advanced economies have recorded improved conditions over the past year, conditions have become more difficult for a number of emerging market economies.
 China’s growth rate moderated further in the first part of the year, though recent actions by Chinese policymakers are supporting the near-term outlook.

 Commodity prices have firmed noticeably from recent lows, but this follows very substantial declines over the past couple of years.
 Australia’s terms of trade remain much lower than they had been in recent years.

 Sentiment in financial markets has improved, after a period of heightened volatility early in the year.
 However, uncertainty about the global economic outlook and policy settings among the major jurisdictions continues.
 Funding costs for high-quality borrowers remain very low and, globally, monetary policy remains remarkably accommodative.

 In Australia, the available information suggests that the economy is continuing to rebalance following the mining investment boom.
 GDP growth picked up over 2015, particularly in the second half of the year, and the labour market improved.
 Indications are that growth is continuing in 2016, though probably at a more moderate pace.
 Labour market indicators have been more mixed of late.